realrhys/myusername.github.io/privacy-policy.en.md

 lang: en
 ---

-This Privacy Policy is designed to assist you with understanding how Volentix ("volentix", "we", "us" or "our") collect, use and disclose the information you provide us when accessing or using the website, volentix.io or volentix.com.
+This Privacy Policy is designed to assist you with understanding how Pythagoras Systems ("pythagoras", "we", "us" or "our") collect, use and disclose the information you provide us when accessing or using the website, pythagoras.systems.

 ### Changes to our Privacy Policy